eyas-ranjous/dom-to-model/README.md

 ```

 #### Demo: Mapping imdb movies
-I built a small demo for the project in <a target="_blank" href="https://github.com/eyas-ranjous/dom-to-model/blob/master/demo/index.js">here</a> you can use in node REPL like below:
+I built a small demo for the project in <a target="_blank" href="https://github.com/eyas-ranjous/dom-to-model/blob/master/demo/index.js">here</a> you can use like below:

 ##### IMDB Movie Model